yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 WARNINGS:

-  - You can create illogical totals (e.g. by adding Securities to Income).
+  - You can create (very) illogical totals (e.g. by adding Securities to Income).
 CB tries to detect these issues.
   - It will alert you if any are found.
 Help>Console Window will show you the details of any warnings
   - A red warning icon will appear on the title bar of the widget, and in the GUI, if you have warnings.
-        - Click the warning icon to see a popup window displaying the detail(s) of all the warnings.
+        - Click the warning icon to see a popup window displaying the detail(s) of the warnings.
         - NOTE: The symbol will not be triggered for warnings on rows where Show Warnings has been un-ticked ... unless debug mode is enabled, in which case the icon will always appear.

 EXAMINING THE CHOICES/CONFIGURATION:

 - Balance option: Choose from 'Balance', 'Current Balance', 'Cleared Balance'
-    - These are the same as used by Moneydance:
+    - These are the same definitions used by Moneydance:
         - Balance:             Includes all transactions - even future
         - Current Balance:     The same as Balance but excluding future transactions
         - Cleared Balance:     Includes all 'cleared' (i.e. reconciled) transactions - even future

-- Override Balance asof Date:  Allows you to override the balance asof cutoff date.
+- Override Balance asof Date:  Allows you to obtain the balance asof a specified date.
-        - Includes all transactions / balances up to / including the selected balance asof date This option does NOT apply to Income/Expense categories / transactions - they use the 'I/E date range' When selected, the balance asof date options are enabled.
-Here you select the auto asof end date, or specify a fixed custom asof date.
-The auto dates will auto-adjust every time the calculations are executed.
+        - Includes all transactions / balances up to, and including, the selected balance asof date When selected, the balance asof date options are enabled.
+Here you select the automatic asof end date, or specify a fixed custom asof date.
+Auto-dates will auto-adjust every time the calculations are executed.

+        - Calculation methodology for Balance/Current/Cleared Balance when using asof date:
+             - Balance always uses the calculated asof-dated Balance
+             - Past asof-dated Current Balance uses the calculated asof-dated Balance
+             - Today/future asof-dated Current Balance uses the real account's Current Balance
+             - Past asof-dated Cleared Balance is ILLOGICAL, so uses the calculated asof-dated Balance     ** WARNING **
+             - Today/future asof-dated Cleared Balance uses the real account's Cleared Balance

-        - NOTE: This option will attempt to obey the Balance option choice when building the parallel balances.
-However, the following points should be noted:
+        The following points should be noted:
-                - Income / Expense categopries:
-                    - These account do not consider the balance asof date option - refer I/E Date Range section
+             - Income / Expense categories: Not affected by this option - refer separate 'I/E Date Range' section
-                - Security Accounts with 'Use Cost Basis' options:
-                    - With no balance as of date selected, then Balance & Current Balance will be asof today
-                    - With balance asof date seelcted, then Balance & Current Balance will be as of the asof selected.
-                    - Cleared Balance will always return zero.
-                - Include Reminders:
+             - Include Reminders:           Not affected by this option - refer separate 'Include Reminders' section
+             - Security accounts when the 'Securities return Cost Basis / Unrealised Gains' option is selected
+                 - refer separate 'Securities: Return Cost Basis / Unrealised Gains options' section...

+        - WARNING: tax dates when using 'asof' cannot be derived.
+The 'normal' txn date will be applied.

+        - WARNING: When using asof dates, consider that inactive accounts might have had balances in the past!
+                   I.E. It might be best to Include Inactive and select all accounts (including currently inactive).

+        - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

+- Include Reminders: When selected, Reminders (up to the specified reminder asof date) will be included in the balances.
+        - The 'balance asof date' setting has no bearing on Reminders.
-                    - Only uncommitted Reminders will be selected.
+        - Only uncommitted (ie. non-recorded) Reminders will be selected.
 Then...
-                    - Future Reminder date(s) will be calculated up to the Reminder's asof date setting.
+        - Reminder date(s) will be forward calculated up to the Reminder's asof date setting.
 Then...
         - The normal rules will apply when calculating Balance, Current Balance, Cleared Balance balances
         - NOTE: It would be unusual to find any reminders with a Cleared Status - so expect ZERO.
-                - All other (normal) account types:
-                    - The normal rules will apply when calculating Balance, Current Balance, Cleared Balance balances

-        - WARNING: Using 'Balance asof Date' switches the widget to build and maintain a 'parallel table' of balances.
-                   Calculated by sweeping through all transactions and calculating balances THIS CAN POTENTIALLY BE CPU CONSUMING.
-Do not use the widget for heavy reporting purposes!
-                   Any row that uses 'Balance asof Date' will trigger this parallel balances sweep
+        - WARNING: tax dates on reminders cannot be calculated.
+The 'normal' date will be applied.

+        - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

 - AutoSum:
   - You can turn AutoSum ON/OFF: When on,  AutoSum recursively totals the selected account and all its sub-accounts